Home Web Development PrimeFaces Cookbook

 Internationalization (i18n) and Localization (L10n) are two important features that should be provided in the web application's world to make it accessible globally.

-With Internationalization, we are emphasizing that the web application should support multiple languages, and with Localization, we are stating that the text, date, or other fields should be presented in a form specific to a region.
+With Internationalization, we are emphasizing that the web application should support multiple languages; and with Localization, we are stating that the texts, dates, or any other fields should be presented in the form specific to a region.

 Note

-PrimeFaces only provides English translations.
-Translations for other languages should be provided explicitly.
-In the following sections, you will find details on how to achieve this.
+PrimeFaces only provides the English translations.
+Translations for the other languages should be provided explicitly.
+In the following sections, you will find the details on how to achieve this.

 Getting ready